Jorge Gutiérrez (basketball): Trabzonspor (2016–2017)

 On November 8, 2016, Gutiérrez signed a deal with Turkish club Trabzonspor.

 On June 30, 2017, Gutierrez signed on to play for the Portland Trail Blazers NBA Summer League team.

 Delteco GBC (2018–2019)

 On August 28, 2018, Gutiérrez signed a one-year deal with Delteco GBC of the Liga ACB.

 On January 29, 2019, the Basque club parted ways with Gutiérrez.

 Hamburg Towers (2019–2020)

-On November 4, 2019, Hamburg Towers announced that they had signed with Gutiérrez.
+On November 4, 2019, Hamburg Towers announced that they had signed Gutiérrez.
 He averaged 14.2 points, 3.8 rebounds and 5.9 assists per game with Hamburg.

 Göttingen (2020–2021)

-On August 1, 2020, he has signed with BG Göttingen of the Basketball Bundesliga.
+On August 1, 2020, Gutiérrez signed with BG Göttingen of the Basketball Bundesliga.

 Peristeri (2021)

-On January 15, 2021, he signed with Peristeri of the Greek Basket League.
+On January 15, 2021, Gutiérrez signed with Peristeri of the Greek Basket League.
 Gutiérrez averaged 8.4 points, 2.4 rebounds, 2.4 assists, and 1.1 steals per game.

-Astros de Jalisco (2021–present)
+Astros de Jalisco (2021–2022)

 On September 2, 2021, Gutiérrez signed with Astros de Jalisco of the Liga Nacional de Baloncesto Profesional (LNBP).
 He was named the Mexican MVP of the 2022 season.

+Dorados Capital (2022)

+On January 28, 2022, Gutiérrez signed with Dorados Capital of the Liga de Básquetbol Estatal de Chihuahua (LBE), helping the team win a title, while being named Finals MVP.

+Libertadores de Querétaro (2022–2023)

+On November 27, 2022, Gutiérrez signed with Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional.

+Apaches de Chihuahua (2024)

+On January 15, 2024, Gutiérrez signed with Apaches de Chihuahua of the Liga de Básquetbol Estatal de Chihuahua.
+On August 20, he announced his retirement from professional basketball.